 Along with moving snow around, it seems that nothing was too much trouble for the area’s residents.
-When the production team realised that a chemical that they needed to use for a particular car scene was not suitable for actors, they had to quickly find some stand-ins.
-Haavisto herself headed into Kemi.
+When the production team realized that a chemical that they needed to use for a particular car scene was not suitable for actors, they had to quickly find some stand-ins.
+Haavisto herself headed into town.

 – It’s not something I often do as a producer, to go to a shop and ask if there are any mannequins available for tomorrow, and they’re like “yeah, sure, how many do you need?”

 Overall Haavisto was pleasantly surprised about the warm reception that her team received.
 It seems that everyone knew that there was a film crew in town and was more than willing to help.

 – In places where it is more commonplace to see film crews at work, the curiosity tends to wear out.
 In times of the Covid-19 crisis it seemed that people were eager to have uplifting news and we maybe served the purpose with our production, too.

 Locals were eager to be involved on-screen as well as off, despite the pandemic, filling around 80 roles as extras.
 Unfortunately, some elderly people who were very keen to take part had to be turned away to avoid putting them at any risk to their health.

 A working retreat